 Silvretta Ski Traverse

 Most North Americans associate the word “Silvretta” with one of the original, ahead-of-its-time backcountry touring bindings.
 The inventor, Heinrich Wunder, actually named his bindings after the spectacular Silvretta mountain range; a ski touring paradise that runs along most of the border between Austria and Switzerland.
 Here is what the Silvretta has going for itself: Lifts out of the Austrian village of Ischgl bring us quickly to the edge of the backcountry.
 Straightforward travel with light packs takes us up and across passes and to the tops of relatively easy ski mountaineering summits over 3,000 m.
-Moderate ski descents, normally with great snow, are extra-enjoyable because of the terrific scenery and lastly the backcountry huts are more like luxurious mountain lodges – some of the best in the Alps featuring excellent Austrian cuisine, beer on tap, sunny terraces, showers, comfortable beds, and even a climbing wall and ice tower!
+The moderate descents—often blessed with excellent snow—are made even more enjoyable by the stunning scenery.
+And at day’s end, the backcountry huts feel more like luxurious alpine lodges, offering some of the best amenities in the Alps: outstanding Austrian cuisine, beer on tap, sunny terraces, hot showers, comfortable beds, and even a climbing wall and ice tower.

 The Silvretta Range has something to suit every skier.
 The traverse listed as Itinerary 1 in the itinerary tab below (and for which the dates and prices are listed) is perfect for a group with mixed abilities and ambitions.
 Intermediate-level skiers and those on their first hut-to-hut ski traverse are sure to have a great time.
 None of the days require a huge effort, but each day can be expanded to add in more skiing if some or all of the group wishes.